blipinsk/Android-ParseModel/README.md

 # DEPRECATED

 `Android-ParseModel` is deprecated.
-It's due to the [retirement of the Parse platform](http://blog.parse.com/announcements/moving-on/).
+It's due to the recent decision about the [retirement of the Parse platform](http://blog.parse.com/announcements/moving-on/).
 No new development will be taking place.
 The library will not be maintained.

 Thanks for all the support!